ActivityWatch/activitywatch.github.io/_posts/2024-05-5-introducing-tauri.md

 ## User Experience

-aw-tauri aims to replace the current main application `aw-qt`, which appears as a tray icon and manages the server and watcher.
-It also houses its own webview, so no need to visit ```http://localhost:5600``` anymore!

-We also plan to reimplement the [aw-notify](https://github.com/ActivityWatch/aw-notify) module directly in aw-tauri, enabling users to set up configurable usage notifications (such as goals or alerts).

-Tauri also offers an update system, which we are excited to try.
+Aw-Tauri aims to consolidate most of the functionality that is offered by additional code by other repos.
+It integrates the window and afk watchers natively.
+It offers support of notifications by default via [aw-notify](https://github.com/ActivityWatch/aw-notify).
+It houses its own webview, no need to visit ```http://localhost:5600``` anymore.
+Watchers can be started and stopped right from the trayicon.
+Updates can be pushed seemlessly across platforms provided by tauri's update system!

 ## Conclusion